Alice Betteridge

 Alice Mary Betteridge Chapman (14 February 1901 – 1 September 1966) was an Australian woman known as the first deafblind child to be educated in the country.

+Life

 Born in the Hunter Region at Sawyers Gully, near Maitland, New South Wales to parents George and Emily, Betteridge became blind at the age of two from suspected meningitis.
-Her mother took her to the Institution for Deaf and Dumb and Blind in 1904, but she was thought to be too young, and was sent home after a few months.
+Her mother took her to the New South Wales Deaf Dumb and Blind Institution in 1904, but she was thought to be too young, and was sent home after a few months.
 She returned to the school in 1908, aged 7, to begin her education as the school's first deafblind student.